 Reports indicate that a number of planned features were pushed back from the iOS 12 update to iOS 13.
 This was so that the firm could implement the stability improvements and bug fixes that were the priority for iOS 12.

-On Twitter, Bloomberg reporter Mark Gurman has discussed some of the expected features of what he calls 'Yukon', the codename for the 2019 update.
+In fairly general terms, Bloomberg reporter Mark Gurman has discussed some expected features of what he calls 'Yukon', the codename for the 2019 update.
 He says Files will get a revamp, and there will tabs in apps, two screens of the same app side by side, and updates related to the Apple Pencil.

 Most intriguingly, Gurman points to a redesign of the home screen, focused on the iPad.
 This ties in with an earlier prediction by Axios that "a refresh of the home screen" had been pushed back to 2019.